fluxcd/flux2/rfcs/xxxx-advanced-support-for-short-lived-cryptographic-material/README.md

 --spiffe-broker-endpoint=dns:///<svc name>.<namespace>.svc.cluster.local:443
 ```

-We can employ a decent default client-side load-balancing strategy,
-e.g. round-robin, which is a better load-balancing strategy for a
-gRPC service in Kubernetes (when a service mesh is not involved)
-than the default pin-to-a-pod strategy.

 This flag covers only the features defined through API fields across the
 Flux Custom Resources.
 It does not cover inter-controller communication.